The largest artillery caliber in the USSR. The biggest guns

 There are three types of shells to choose from: two armor-piercing and one high-explosive fragmentation.

-Add to that a powerful gun 75 mm Howitzer M1 A1 - and you will get a PT that can brazenly go out to the enemy, inflict huge damage on him, and receive only scratches herself.
+Add to this a powerful gun 75 mm Howitzer M1 A1 - and you will receive a PT, which can brazenly attack the enemy, inflict huge damage on him, and only receive scratches.

-High-explosive shells, as usual, differ in record damage of 131-219 units.
-With such power, you can kill an enemy a level above yourself with one shot, but only on condition that the projectile hits an unprotected part of the hull.
-If the enemy is facing you with his forehead, then feel free to charge the "gold" cumulative ammunition, their damage is slightly less, but armor penetration is many times better.
+High-explosive shells, as usual, have a record damage of 131-219 units.
+With such power, you can kill an enemy one level above you with one shot, but only if the projectile hits an unprotected part of the body.
+If the enemy is facing you with his forehead, then feel free to charge the “golden” cumulative ammunition, their damage is a little less, but their armor penetration is much better.

 ArtillerySturmpanzer I Bison (maximum damage 225-375 units)

-This self-propelled gun rightfully takes the place of the "sand" queen.
-If the enemy team had such artillery, take care of your heads.
-At first glance, this flimsy machine does not pose a danger, but if a projectile flies from it, it will not seem enough.
+This self-propelled gun rightfully takes the place of the “sand” queen.
+If the enemy team has such artillery, watch out for your heads.
+At first glance, this flimsy machine does not pose a danger, but if a shell comes from it, it will not seem like much.

-The Bizon has only one cannon, so there is no choice here.
-HEAT shells are very expensive, they can be bought for 12 gold or 4800 silver coins per piece, but they are worth it.
-Due to the huge (for its level) damage of 225-375 units and excellent armor penetration of 171-285 mm, even heavy tanks of the fifth level can suffer from one small artillery shell.
+The Bison has only one gun, so there is no choice.
+HEAT shells for it are very expensive, they can be purchased for 12 gold or 4800 silver coins per piece, but they are worth it.
+Thanks to the huge (for its level) damage of 225-375 units and excellent armor penetration of 171-285 mm, even heavy tanks of the fifth level can be seriously damaged by one small artillery shell.

-And again the British.
-This one is lightweight british tank boasts maximum damage, which is enough to "one-shot" the enemy one level, or even two higher than himself.
-In principle, that's all, he has nothing more to brag about.
-The speed is disgusting, the armor is weak, the reload is so-so, but I generally keep quiet about accuracy.
-The projectile flies very slowly, and go figure out when it hits the target, and whether it hits at all.
-It happens that you come down to a standing enemy, fire a volley with anticipation, and watch how your projectile flies over the enemy in a mocking arc.
+And again British.
+This one is lightweight british tank boasts maximum damage, which is enough to “one-shot” an enemy a level, or even two, higher than itself.
+In principle, that’s all, he has nothing more to boast about.
+The speed is disgusting, the armor is weak, reloading is so-so, and I’m generally silent about accuracy.
+The projectile flies very slowly, and go figure out when it will overtake the target, and whether it will overtake it at all.
+It happens that you come across a standing enemy, fire a volley with anticipation, and watch how your projectile flies over the enemy in a mocking arc.

-But despite all this, I personally left the Cruiser Mk.
+But despite all this, I personally kept the Cruiser Mk.
 II in his hangar.
 Do you know why?
 This is a very fun tank!
-It may be slow, clumsy and slanting, but when you take off all the health points of a high-level enemy with one shot, you are imbued with genuine love for cruiser mk.
+He may be slow, clumsy and oblique, but when you remove all the health points of a high-level enemy with one shot, you become imbued with genuine love for Cruiser Mk.
 II.

 To achieve maximum lethality, you need to install a weapon 3.7- inch Howitzer.
-Only two types of ammunition are supplied to this gun - “golden” cumulative and conventional high-explosive fragmentation.
-Premium HEAT shells have excellent armor penetration, but HEs deal massive damage (if fired at weak points), as many as 278-463 units.
+This gun is supplied with only two types of ammunition - “golden” cumulative and conventional high-explosive fragmentation.
+Premium HEAT shells have excellent armor penetration, but land mines deal enormous damage (if fired at weak points), as many as 278-463 units.

-Miniature, dynamic and long-range artillery with a long reload time, but huge damage for its level.
-Thanks to the hinged trajectory of the projectile, the small French self-propelled guns are able to reach enemies hiding behind low shelters.
+Miniature, dynamic and long-range artillery with a long reload time, but enormous damage for its level.
+Thanks to the projectile's hinged flight path, the small French self-propelled gun is able to reach enemies hiding behind low covers.

-He has two weapons in his arsenal: the fourth and fifth levels.
-Despite the same damage, the "stock" gun reloads longer, and the shells from it fly somehow slowly.
+He has two weapons in his arsenal: levels four and five.
+Despite the same damage, the “stock” gun takes longer to reload, and the shells from it fly somehow slowly.

-High-explosive fragmentation ammunition has the highest damage of 308-513 units, but against heavy tanks of the fifth and sixth levels, it is better to use "golden" cumulative shells.
+High-explosive fragmentation ammunition has the highest damage (308-513 units), but against heavy tanks of the fifth and sixth levels it is better to use “golden” cumulative shells.

 Hetzer (maximum damage 308-513 units)

-The German tank destroyer in the "top" configuration inspires fear and horror on its opponents.
-Not only that Hetzer has a low hull, ricochet armor angles and good mobility, it also has excellent damage.
+The German tank destroyer in the “top” configuration instills fear and terror in its opponents.
+Not only that Hetzer has a low body, ricocheting armor angles and good mobility, it also has remarkable damage.

 One of his "top" guns 10,5 cm StuH 42 L/28 can fire armor-piercing, cumulative and high-explosive fragmentation shells.
-Landmines deal - 308-513 damage, but are only good for weakly armored opponents.
-Against heavy tanks and tank destroyers, it is best to use "golden" cumulatives.
+Land mines deal 308-513 units of damage, but are only suitable for weakly armored enemies.
+It is best to use “golden” cumulative ammunition against heavy tanks and tank destroyers.

 ArtilleryGrille (maximum damage 510-850 units)

-The most popular self-propelled guns in medium companies and, possibly, best artillery at your level.
-But do not think that having bought the "Grill" you will immediately start killing enemies in batches.
+The most popular self-propelled gun in medium companies and, perhaps, best artillery at your own level.
+But don’t think that by purchasing “Grill” you will immediately start killing enemies in batches.
 This machine requires a special approach and getting used to.
-Firstly, it has very poor horizontal aiming angles, which means that if you just move the sight slightly to the right or left, you will have to wait for full aiming again.
-Fortunately, with the most pumped crew and "reinforced aiming drives" Grille converges pretty quickly on the target, so don't shoot offhand, show a little patience.
+Firstly, it has very poor windage angles, which means that as soon as you move the scope slightly to the right or left, you will have to wait for full alignment again.
+Fortunately, with a maximally pumped-up crew and “reinforced aiming drives” Grille It comes down to the target quite quickly, so don’t shoot offhand, be a little patient.

-One more positive trait"Grill" is a good projectile range.
-Unlike the Soviet counterpart, a small German artillery on almost any location can send a projectile from one end of the map to the other.
+One more positive feature"Grill" is a good projectile range.
+Unlike its Soviet counterpart, small German artillery in almost any location it can send a projectile from one end of the map to the other.

-And, of course, the most big damage at the fourth level (510-850 units), which more than pays for a long recharge.
+And, of course, the most big damage at the fourth level (510-850 units), which more than pays for the long recharge.
 There are two types of shells in the arsenal: high-explosive fragmentation and cumulative.
-Both types of ammunition have the same damage, but cumulatives penetrate thicker armor, sacrificing fragmentation damage in the process.
-Given the lame accuracy of this artillery, choosing the type of projectile is not an easy task.
+Both types of ammunition have the same damage, but HEATs penetrate thicker armor, sacrificing fragmentation damage.
+Considering the poor accuracy of this artillery, choosing the type of shells is not an easy task.

 KV-1(maximum damage 338-563 units)

-After splitting the legendary HF for two tanks KV-1 and KV-2) both new vehicles took first place in the 5th and 6th levels of the ranking of the most lethal vehicles in World of Tanks.
+After the division of the legendary HF for two tanks ( KV-1 And KV-2) both new vehicles took first place at levels 5 and 6 of the ranking of the most lethal vehicles in World of Tanks.

-KV-1 in the "top" configuration, it has a well-armored compact turret, which allows it to fire with impunity due to shelters and terrain folds.
+KV-1 in the “top” configuration it has a well-armored compact turret, which allows it to fire with impunity from behind cover and folds of terrain.

-This tank has a wide range of Tier 5 and 6 guns, but only the HE has the maximum damage (338-563 HP) 122 mm U-11.
-Such a gun can be loaded with land mines or cumulative "golden" shells.
+This tank has a wide selection of weapons of the fifth and sixth levels, but only the high explosive has the maximum damage (338-563 units) 122 mm U-11.
+Such a gun can be loaded with land mines or cumulative “golden” shells.

-High-explosive fragmentation ammunition, despite the large declared damage, will be of little use if you shoot at the strong forehead of tank destroyers and heavy tanks of their level, but light tanks and artillery literally explode almost from the first hit.
+High-explosive fragmentation ammunition, despite the high stated damage, will bring little benefit if you shoot at the strong forehead of tank destroyers and heavy tanks of your level, but light tanks and artillery literally explode almost from the first hit.

 Has the same damage SU-85.